Crest Learning Center

 The Process

-Students must be able to have periods 2, 3, 6, 7 free in case they need to be enrolled for daily attendance.
+Students must be able to have a free period available in case they need to be enrolled for daily attendance.

-The student must make weekly contact with his/her Crest Teacher Mentor.
+The student must make weekly contact with his/her Mentor Teacher.
 If adequate progress, as determined by the Teacher Mentor, is not being met, in-person meetings will be required and could result in additional interventions.
 These could include: additional Teacher Mentor contact by phone or email; regular in-person meetings; or scheduled on-campus work time.
 All coursework must be completed within the course start and end dates determined at the time of registration.

 Acceptable Progress